 Student Employees are non-exempt employees.
 Employees in this category receive pay based on the actual hours worked for a pay period.
-Student Employees must detail their time in the automated timekeeping system.
+Student Employees must detail their time for each pay period in which they work.
+Moreover, record it in the automated timekeeping system.